chrisnoonan98675/site/xl-release/how-to/create-release-variables.markdown

 The variable's type depends on the type of the field where you created the variable.
 For example, typing `${name}` in a text field means `name` will be of the type *text*, while typing `${name}` in a password field means `name` will be of the type *password*.

 Other properties, such as the variable's label and description, will be left blank.
 You can edit them on the Variables screen.

+**Note:** If you enter a password in the `${variable}` format, XL Release will treat it as a variable, so you cannot use this format for the text of the password itself.

 ## Create a release variable on the Variables screen